Tubuai: Geography

 It consists of two former sets of volcanic peaks on Mount Taita'a (422 m) which are separated by the collar of Huahine (35 m).
 Its area is 45 km2, surrounded by a large lagoon, the largest of the Austral Islands.

 The coral reef that surrounds it in effect creates a lagoon of 85 km2, an area almost double that of the island.
 It sometimes reaches 5 km wide.
 Its depth is low, leading to a characteristic colour of turquoise or jade.
 For a large part, its depth is around 6 m.
 However, it can reach up to 25 m in some parts of the south-east.
 The waters are constantly replenished via a rather strong and fairly constant ocean current, contributing to the preservation of the lagoon habitat and the health of the coral in the reef.
 The generally cooler waters and until recently very low pollution have also helped sustain this environment.

 Many small streams run through the island, though they often empty into swamps rather than the sea.
 These swamps represent a fairly large portion of the island.
 Only the river Vaiohuru has any real flow.

-Eight offshore motu surround the main island (with an additional 0.4 km2):
+Eight offshore motu surround the main island (with an additional 0.4 km2; 100 acres):